Shortcuts

 Deletes the job definition from the scheduler’s data-plane.

-On schedulers with persistent job definitions (e.g. Kubernetes, AWS Batch), this purges the definition.
+On schedulers with persistent job definitions (e.g. Kubernetes), this purges the definition.
 On others (e.g. Slurm), this is equivalent to cancel().
 Calling on a live job cancels it first.

 Returns app description, or None if it no longer exists.